learn-co-students/model-class-methods-lab-v-000/README.md

 While it's not necessary to memorize all the chainable methods AREL provides ActiveRecord, it's best to know some of the common methods you saw in this lab.
-If you are working in a Rails environment realizing that AREL can make your queries more efficient can literally speed up your applications 1000x!
+If you are working in a Rails environment, AREL can make your queries more efficient, which can literally speed up your applications 1000x!

 ## Resources